alemermartinez/JOSS/paper.md

 iterations).
 -->

-To compare the robust and classical estimates we use the R package ``gam`` to fit the model \autoref{eq:ozone-model} using the standard backfitting algorithm (optimal bandwidths were estimated using leave-one-out cross-validation):
+To compare the robust and classical estimates we use the R package ``gam``.
+Optimal bandwidths were estimated using leave-one-out cross-validation as before.
 ```
 R> library(gam)
 R> aircomplete <- airquality[ccs, c('Ozone', 'Solar.R', 'Wind', 'Temp')]